learn-co-students/dumbo-web-102918/24-delegation/README.md

 # PART 2
 - What are my options when I need to bind an event handler to something that isn't in the DOM yet?
+- What is a closure?
-- When do inline / anonymous functions present a risk to JS performance?
+- When do inline anonymous functions present a risk to JS performance?
 - What is delegation?
 What are the factors I should consider in deciding whether to use delegation?
-- What role does the stable parent play in delegation?
+- What role does the stable parent play in delegation